uiuc-focal-lab/syncode/tokenization.md

 Computers deal with numbers, but humans deal with text.
 The tokenizer is the component of an LLM that converts between the numbers the model interacts with and the text the humans interact with.
 This blog post explains a peculiar corner of some really-existing tokenizers.

 # Characters, graphemes, codepoints, encodings, bytes, oh my!

 This section introduces code point​s, character​s, and character encoding scheme​s.
-I include the relevant concepts from the Unicode Standard&rsquo;s glossary (Commitee 2025) in a footnote.[^1] I will attempt to use these terms assiduously as they are defined in the Unicode Standard, even though these meanings are not always intuitive.
+I include the relevant concepts from the Unicode Standard&rsquo;s glossary (Commitee 2025) in a footnote.[^1] I will attempt to use these terms  as they are defined in the Unicode Standard, even though these meanings are not always intuitive.
 An abstract character is a unit of information used for the storage and manipulation of text.
 A code point is a number.
 An encoded character is a mapping between an abstract character and a code point.
 I will represent code point​s as hexidecimal numbers preceded by &ldquo;U+&rdquo;.

 > 你 is an abstract character, pronounced *nǐ* and meaning &ldquo;you&rdquo;.
 >